Course Behavior-Based Robotics

 A short summary of these objectives can be found back in this Study Guide

-The detailed schedule can be found at datanose.nl
+The detailed schedule can be found at datanose.nl.
+The material for the assignments can be found Canvas.

 For this course, a reader is produced containing the following four chapters of the Springer Handbook of Robotics.